Irlam school receive funding boost

 The school was nominated by CSG sales-coordinator Bernadette Farnworth and her husband Derek, a site operative at the company.

-The pair have grandsons at the school, with other members of the CSG Cadishead team also having family members attend the school.
+The pair have grandsons at the school, and other members of CSG Cadishead also have relatives there.

 “We were impressed with Irlam Primary School’s commitment to making learning fun and hope these new materials are well received.”

-The CSG Cadishead facility is a significant employer and processes more than 100,000 tonnes of waste each year – and now they have been able to support a primary school in the local community.
+The CSG Cadishead facility is a significant employer and processes more than 100,000 tonnes of waste each year.